taime/docker-php-fr-for-prestashop/README.md

 # docker image for prestashop container
-Docker image to run Prestashop (with memcached and french locale)
+Docker image to run Prestashop (with memcached and russian locale)

 ##Running the docker image with docker-compose
 ```
 prestashop:
-    image: shafan:php-for-prestashop
+    image: taime:php-for-prestashop
     restart: always
     ports:
         - ":80"